-Pardus is a free Massive Multiplayer Online Browser Game (MMOBG) playing in a future where traders, pirates and other pilots of various races and factions strive to gain wealth and fame in space. "[...]
-Yea, I've been playing it for about 5 months now.
-I love it because it's all web-based and I can play it at work.
-Hehehe." - user comment
+Pardus is a free Massive Multiplayer Online Browser Game (MMOBG) playing in a future where traders, pirates and other pilots of various races and factions strive to gain wealth and fame in space.
+"This game is completely awesome.
+I've been in it for a bit more than a month now, although some of this time I was unable to play, I have become completely addicted to it.

 Posted by Bladefist on June 30, 2003 at 02:35:13 AM (186 views)